ecs160ss12019/EightAM/StoryMapping.md

 # Project User Story Mapping: Asteroids

- BHAG	You’re part of the crew in a rocketship, trying to survive in the asteroid belt by shooting and avoiding asteroids as well as alien invaders.
+## BHAG	You’re part of the crew in a rocketship, trying to survive in the asteroid belt by shooting and avoiding asteroids as well as alien invaders.

- Narrative driven user stories
+## Narrative driven user stories
-### Notes
 * Ship, Asteroid, Alien, Space, Projectile
 * Input Model, Game Model
 * Initialization -> game loop -> deinitialization